Changissnz/nu_merchant_principal/README.md

-related to it are not rigidly connected without the involvement of autonomous agents, with their own way of handling matters that may be outside the completely controlling grasp of the open framework or preferential usage of the open framework.
+related to it are not rigidly connected without the involvement of autonomous agents, with their own way of handling matters that may be outside the completely controlling grasp of the open framework or the open framework's preferential usage.
 The open framework, as a layered computational model, must be one with roles and procedures specially prescribed, possibly modified throughout the course of use, with